sourhub226/wetube-react/README.md

 2. Move to root directory of the project

         cd wetube-react

+3. Obtain a developer key for YouTube API v3 from [here](https://developers.google.com/youtube/registering_an_application)
+4. Create a `.env` file based on `.env.template` provided and put the above obtained key in it. <br>The contents of the `.env` file should look something like this:

+        API_KEY=XXXXXXXXXXXXXXXXXXXXXXXX

-3. Install all required npm packages
+5. Install all required npm packages

         npm install

-4. Run the app
+6. Run the app

         npm run dev